efuzy/efuzy/docs/src/pages/options/global-event-bus.md

 ---
 title: Global Event Bus
-desc: How to use a global event bus in a Quasar app.
+desc: How to use a global event bus in a Efuzy app.
 ---
 Sometimes you need an event bus or a publish/subscribe channel.
 Vue already has an event bus for each component.
 For convenience, you can use the root Vue component for this through `this.$root` to register and listen for events.

 ::: danger
-Not to be confused with events supported by Quasar Components.
+Not to be confused with events supported by Efuzy Components.
 Those are Vue events emitted by the respective components and don't interfere with the global event bus.
 :::

 ::: tip